 As my teaching style evolved from the lecture / work sheet model into a more engaged learning environment, I redefined how I wanted to introduce my students to my course.
 I also came to understand that it was imperative that I get all my students to contribute a few comments to the class during those first few days.
 Very quickly classes learn which students are the talkers and non-talkers.
 Once those roles are locked in – it’s very difficult for student for break out of them.

 Over the next few days we would process their problem solving skills, group dynamics, differences between relevant and irrelevant information and introduce the idea of higher-order thinking like analysis, evaluation and creating.
-We might even have time to try another mystery to see if they got better. ~ Originally posted August 27, 2008 ~
+We might even have time to try the second mystery to see if their group process and problem solving skills improved.

 Photo credit: Flickr / walknboston